 Until now, Ive only ever been to southern Africa and Egypt, and while people miscorrectly refer to Africa or African as an entity, each corner of it is worlds apart from the next.
-Southern and northern Africa are completely different from western, central and Eastern, and even those broad generalizations of regions of Africa refer to 5 or 10 totally different countries.
-Then within each country, you’ve often got 10 to 50 local languages, a complicated history of colonization and independence, and dramatically different landscapes and climates.
+Southern and northern Africa are completely different from western, central and Eastern, and even those broad generalisations of regions of Africa refer to 5 or 10 totally different countries.
+Then within each country, you’ve often got 10 to 50 local languages, a complicated history of colonisation and independence, and dramatically different landscapes and climates.

 When someone asks me “what’s Africa like?”
 I have a feeling of what they’re picturing: something between poverty, danger, disease, black faces, hot climates, dense jungle, and poor infrastructure, and its certainly not a question I can answer having only been to a few places in Africa.
 So far, Ive learned there is civil unrest, political instability, impenetrable wilderness, poor and sick people and a very hot sun, but only in a fraction of the continent.
 There’s also a lot of the opposite, and places the size of Iceland with not a singe person living or traveling through them.